 Boundary Museum Society Regular Meetings

-Monthly meetings are every 2nd Wednesday at *1:00 pm.
+Monthly meetings are the second Friday of each month at 1:00 pm.